 Adelante begins operation of Creative Hands, a day habilitation program in Taylor Ranch, and adopts four new homes into our Community Living program in Albuquerque.
 These transitions were a result of ResCare, a for profit organization, ending operations in New Mexico.

-Adelante begins offer art as a full-time program.
+Adelante begins offering art as a full-time program.
 Adelante’s Arts & Animals offers a unique combination of fine art and animal-related programming at the same site, providing therapeutic benefits for people with disabilities.

 Adelante celebrates 30 years as a nonprofit agency supporting people with disabilities with an open house at the San Mateo site in Albuquerque.
 At the event, the site was dedicated to a long-term employee and renamed the Al Friedman Center.